-Leasing of spectrum from TSPs for private 5G network should not be considered and allocation of spectrum to Enterprises for private 5G networks should be done directly by the Govt./Central Agency.
+Leasing of spectrum from TSPs for private 5G network ideally should be avoided and allocation of spectrum to Enterprises for private 5G networks should be done directly by the Govt./Central Agency.

-However, if at all TSPs would be allowed to sub-lease their spectrum to Enterprises for private 5G network, then TRAI could implement a policy that requires TSPs to report any subleasing agreement between themself and an enterprise customer to the government once it is in place.
-The government authority shall be given the right to audit such deployments and seek additional information, if need be.
+However, if at all TSPs would be allowed to sub-lease their spectrum to Enterprises for private 5G network, then TRAI could implement a policy that requires TSPs to report any subleasing agreement between themselves and an enterprise customer to the government once it is in place.
 Government should release a separate guideline on technical and management compliance and both the parties should be mandated to comply those norms.